-Consists of sixteen bound volumes containing diaries written by Dr. Maria Madi, a non-Jewish female physician living in Budapest, Hungary, between December 1941 and September 1945.
+Consists of seventeen bound volumes containing diaries written by Dr. Maria Madi, a non-Jewish female physician living in Budapest, Hungary, between December 1941 and September 1945.
 In the diaries, which are handwritten in English, Dr. Madi describes what she is hearing about the war, about propaganda in Hungary, and about missing her daughter, who immigrated to the United States in 1939 and started a family.
 After the German invasion of Hungary in March 1944, Dr. Madi describes constant air raids, intense deprivation, and what she knows and sees of the ongoing persecutions against Jews.
 She also references a young boy whom she hides in her home in the fall of 1944.
 The diaries include photographs, clippings, and correspondence, as well as pencil notations Dr. Madi made in the 1960s.
 Also includes one diary from Budapest during World War I.

 - Credit Line